-Riding a Harley Davidson motorcycle, a bold engineer heads for the unknown, to a small provincial town, at Rosalía’s request.
+Riding a motorcycle, a bold engineer heads for the unknown, to a small provincial town, at Rosalía’s request.
 Rosalía is the only teacher in the village and who wants a real school for San Martín de Arriba.
 This mission will be interrupted by Don César Pedrero, the village chief and husband of beautiful Margarita.

 This is the story told by “Pueblito”, a film shot mainly in Tlayecac from 1961 to 1962 by the famous Mexican director Emilio “el indio” Fernández.